sharon-john/Crime2Vec/README.md

 The Word2Vec model (Mikolov et al) typically used for natural language processing tasks has here been applied to a traditional classification problem to enable a more rich spatio-temporal analysis of this crime data.
 The data set used here is the San Francisco data set available on Kaggle and is used as a proof-of-concept for the model itself to be applied to a different data set.
-The Gensim library has been used to implement the model.
+The Gensim library was used to implement the model.